 Jets Assign Five Players to the Manitoba Moose

-WINNIPEG, Sept.
-27, 2019 - The Winnipeg Jets announced today the following four players have been assigned to the Manitoba Moose:
+WINNIPEG - The Winnipeg Jets announced today the following five players have been assigned to the Manitoba Moose:

-D - Cameron Schilling has been assigned to the Moose, pending waivers.

-The Jets now have 15 forwards, 9 defencemen, and three goalies remaining at training camp.
+The Jets have 14 forwards, 8 defencemen, and two goalies on their roster.

 Check out the Manitoba Moose Statistics